 My name is Adarsh Jamadandi.
-I have a Master’s degree in Computer Science from Saarland University.
+I have a Master’s degree in Computer Science from Saarland University, Germany.
 My research interests include Graph Representation Learning and Geometric Deep Learning.

 I am currently working as a research assistant at the SprintML Lab, studying the generalization behavior of graph neural networks under the supervision of Franziska Boenisch and Adam Dziedzic.